marcins/revealjs-simple-gallery/README.md

  to 0 to repeat indefinitely

 You can also customise how the labels will look by editing the `label` style in `gallery.css`.

+## Contributing

+### Building

+Just for kicks this codebase is a bit overengineered.
+The Reveal specific code has been split from the generic Gallery code to allow it to be tested.
+Gallery code is in `src/gallery.js`, Reveal plugin code is in `src/gallery.reveal.js`.
+To build a single JS file for use with Reveal there is a `Makefile` - so just run `make` in the root of the project and you'll get a `gallery.plugin.js`.

+### Testing

+Tests are browser based using Mocha & Chai, run these by running `tests/index.html`.